-T21RS provides funding to enable researchers at any stage of career development to familiarize themselves with everyday health and social issues experienced by individuals with Down syndrome.
-Investigators whose work is in fundamental, T21RS Code of Governance - 2023 (to be reviewed 2025) translational, or clinical research in Down syndrome are eligible to apply.

-- Only T21RS members can apply. - A budget to cover the cost of travel and lodging, up to a maximum of 5,000 EUR, will be allowed.
+- T21RS provides funding to enable researchers at any stage of career development to familiarize themselves with everyday health and social issues experienced by individuals with Down syndrome.
+Investigators whose work is in fundamental, translational, or clinical research in Down syndrome are eligible to apply.
+Only T21RS members can apply. - A budget to cover the cost of travel and lodging, up to a maximum of 5,000 EUR, will be allowed.
 Applications will be received on a continuing basis.
 We anticipate funding up to three such applications per year.
 A full report of progress is required at the time of project completion.